pedrojmendoza/SampleAppNativeReact/README.md

 The machine running the Jenkins agents should have access to the S3 bucket as well as permissions to interact with the Device Farm artifacts

 ## Pre conditions for iOS

-1. App Store apps for each country created in iTunes Connect
+1. App Store apps for each country created in iTunes Connect (see details below on how to use `fastlane produce` for that)
 2. Jenkins being able to use properly provisioned MacOS nodes for the xcodebuild execution
-3. App Store provisioning profiles and corresponding certificates for code signing properly configured in separate (secrets) Git repo
+3. App Store provisioning profiles and corresponding certificates for code signing properly configured in separate (secrets) Git repo (see details below on how to use `fastlane match` for that)
 4. AWS Device Farm configured with a Project and Device Pool

 Based on the above preconditions, the `Jenkisfile.ios` (env variables and apps ids should be adjusted) and the App Store provisioning profiles and certificates created and uploaded in the secrets' Git repo (see `Jenkinsfile.ios` for details)

 The machine running the Jenkins agents should have access to the secrets' Git repo as well as permissions to interact with the Device Farm artifacts

+## Steps for provisioning a new country for iOS

+1. Create new bundle ID in Apple Developer Center -> ```fastlane produce create --username pedrojmendoza@gmail.com --app_identifier com.menpedro.base64util.us --app_name "Base 64 util - US"```
+2. Create certs for new bundle ID -> ```fastlane match appstore --username pedrojmendoza@gmail.com --app_identifier com.menpedro.base64util.us --git_url https://git-codecommit.us-east-1.amazonaws.com/v1/repos/AppStoreCerts```
+3. Add configuration (use *ReleaseSpain* as origin) -> *XCode/Project/Info/Configurations/+* -> Changes will be reflected in `ios/mynativeapp.xcodeproj/project.pbxproj`
+4. Adjust bundle id for new configuration -> *XCode/<Target>/Build Settings/Packaging/Product Bundle Identifier/Expand* -> Changes will be reflected in  `ios/mynativeapp.xcodeproj/project.pbxproj`
+5. Adjust value for user defined setting for app name (*APP_DISPLAY_NAME*) -> *XCode/<Target>/Build Settings/APP_DISPLAY_NAME* -> Changes will be reflected in  `ios/mynativeapp.xcodeproj/project.pbxproj`
+6. Adjust provisioning profile for new config -> *XCode/<Target>/General/Signing* -> Uncheck "Automatically manage signing" and select the corresponding profile for the new configuration -> Changes will be reflected in `ios/mynativeapp.xcodeproj/project.pbxproj`

 ## TODOs

 1. Reuse common sections in `Jenkinsfile.android` (build APK) by externalizing it into a script
 2. Make independent promotions to PROD for each country?
 3. Replace `javiersantos/android-ci:latest` with a custom docker that also includes npm/node